Government’s Rejection of call to ban patenting of genes and biological materials welcomed

 What is evergreening?
 Is it allowed under the patent system?

-Evergreening is a term that now includes the process by which patent protection for (typically) a pharmaceutical compound is extended by patenting improvements over the original active compound, such as new uses of the compound, methods for its production, crystalline forms, drug combinations, dosage regimes or re-formulations.
+Evergreening is a term that describes the patenting of improvements of a previously patented pharmaceutical compound.
+These improvements typically involve new uses of the compound, methods for its production, crystalline forms, drug combinations, dosage regimes or re-formulations.
+Importantly, “evergreening” does not involve extending patent protection for a previously patented pharmaceutical compound.

-The innovator pharmaceutical companies argue, however, that the generic manufacturers are free to use any methods, formulations and dosage regimes disclosed in the original patent once it expires.
-They also emphasise that any additional patents must in any event meet the fundamental requirements for patentability, particularly with regard to novelty and non-obviousness, and therefore, provided these criteria are satisfied, the protection afforded to the additional inventions is warranted.
+Innovator pharmaceutical companies correctly point out that generic manufacturers are free to use any methods, formulations and dosage regimes disclosed in an original patent once it expires.
+They also emphasise that any additional” improvement patents” must meet the fundamental requirements for patentability, particularly with regard to novelty and non-obviousness, and therefore, provided these criteria are satisfied, the protection afforded to the additional inventions is warranted.

 Did you hear the one about the company which patented an animal?
 Perhaps it wasn’t a joke after all.